 The school offers many opportunities to our children to develop not only their academic abilities, but also their social and personal skills, which I firmly believe to be just as important.

-In my time at Osborne, with a massive contribution from staff, we have progressed from an Ofsted rating of ‘requires improvement’ to being judged as a ‘good’ school with ‘outstanding’ leadership and management.
-As a governing body we are one hundred percent committed to continuing this improvement, and will achieve it by not only supporting on all levels where we can, but by challenging where we believe it to be necessary.
+As a governing body we are one hundred percent committed to continuing the improvement of the school and will achieve it by not only supporting on all levels where we can, but by challenging where we believe it to be necessary.

 Osborne Primary is on a journey, which governors, children, families and staff are all embracing, and I personally feel privileged to be part of.
 Thank you.

 All of our governors are volunteers and their term of office is normally four years, although they can be re-elected with the agreement of the other members.
 They are enrolled from all areas of the community, bringing different perspectives to the Governing Body, but have the school’s best interests in common.

 Governors are not responsible for the day to day running of the school.
 This remains the Head Teacher’s role.
 The Governing Body role is a strategic one and is performed around the following functions as laid down by government: